 Broker X also had a history of some tax liens, and all of these except for one had been knocked out by the time that he came to us.
 His one remaining IRS tax lien is being worked on with his tax advisor, and they are speaking with the IRS about steps to resolve that lien .
 Hopefully, that’s going to be resolved soon.When it is, that will no longer appear on his Form U4/BrokerCheck ® report to the public.

 The bottom line is this: if you’re a financial adviser and if you have disclosures on your U4, you need to do what you can to clean those up, so that those negative disclosures don’t cost you business, or career mobility.If a blemish from your record can be cleaned up, it makes sense to do that.Understand, though, that not all negative marks on your U4 can be removed.

-If we can be of help with respect to your Form U4 and CRD record, we’d be happy to talk and see if we might be able to be of service.Give us a call for a quick chat about your situation.
+If we can be of help with respect to your Form U4 and CRD record, contact us to schedule a consultation.